Convert WebP to AVIF

 2. AVIF is already selected as the target; tune the quality slider if you like (default 60).

-3. Convert, compare the before/after, and download — all on your device.
+3. Convert, compare the before/after, and save, all on your device.

 Why convert to this format?

-WebP is a modern web format that is typically 25–35% smaller than JPG or PNG at the same quality, with transparency.
-AVIF is the newest AV1-based format — the smallest files of all, with transparency and wide-gamut color.
+WebP is a modern web format that is typically 25-35% smaller than JPG or PNG at the same quality, with transparency.
+AVIF is the newest, most efficient format, the smallest files of all, with transparency and wide-gamut color.

-OptImg runs the same Rust codecs desktop tools use, compiled to WebAssembly, so you get desktop-grade AVIF output at a sensible default (quality 60) — adjustable at any time — without ever uploading your image.
+OptImg runs the same high-quality engines desktop tools use, so you get desktop-grade AVIF output at a sensible default (quality 60), adjustable at any time, without ever uploading your image.

-Everything happens locally: your WebP is decoded, re-encoded to AVIF and handed straight back as a download.
-No server sees a single byte, which is why there's no queue and no file-size cap.
+Your WebP is decoded, re-encoded to AVIF and handed straight back, ready to save, all in an instant on your device: no server sees a single byte, which is why there's no queue and files can be as large as your device can handle.

 Frequently asked questions